 - Cote du Rhone wine with roast beef and potatoes, or grilled pork chops

-Rules for wine pairing
+Rules for wine pairings

-- Match the wine's acidity, tannin and sugar levels with the food
+- Match the wine's acidity, tannin, and sugar levels with the food

 - Match the type of wine with what you’re having.
 For example, if you're eating beef, match a Cabernet Sauvignon

 - For spicy dishes, pair wines that are high in acidity or tartness.